 Registration Wall for brands:

-A registration wall is probably the most popular model for brands online.
-This wall blocks access to content and requires a user to create an account for free to get past.
-For 7 examples of a registration wall, check out this article.
+A registration wall is probably the most popular model for digital brand publishers.
+This wall, also known as a regiwall, regwall or datawall, blocks access to content and requires a user to create an account for free to get past.

 Just as any wall, it can come in many forms and block in different ways depending on your objectives.
 There are three main methods of employing a registration wall:

 - Freemium registration wall - this is where a brand divides content into two, free vs premium, where premium refers to content behind the registration wall.
 Note that ‘free’ simply refers to un-blocked content here, rather than without charge - a registration wall only requires account creation and is free for users to pass through.

 This approach is quite popular among brands as the ‘free’ content allows users to discover what the company has to offer, whilst the premium content (among other account benefits) provides an incentive to register.